CamoCatX/camocatx.github.io/about.md

 * In the <a href="https://portswigger.net/web-security/hall-of-fame" class="no-decoration"><code class="language-plaintext highlighter-rouge">PortSwigger's Web Security Academy Hall of Fame</code></a> (TOP 50, Jan 2024: Rank 13)

-* Solved most of <a href="https://portswigger.net/web-security/learning-path" class="no-decoration"><code class="language-plaintext highlighter-rouge">Web Security Academy</code></a> Labs (more than 260) and really appreciate the great effort they've been putting to prepare this world-class material. <a href="https://portswigger.net" class="no-decoration"><code class="language-plaintext highlighter-rouge">Portswigger</code></a>'s Research is the best in Web Security and their Web Security Academy and Burp Suite are highly recommended.
+* Solved most of <a href="https://portswigger.net/web-security/learning-path" class="no-decoration"><code class="language-plaintext highlighter-rouge">Web Security Academy</code></a> Labs (more than 260) and really appreciate the great effort they've been putting to prepare this world-class material.
+Web Security Academy is the best place to learn about the latest and most advanced web vulnerabilities and attacks with over 25 different categories. <a href="https://portswigger.net" class="no-decoration"><code class="language-plaintext highlighter-rouge">PortSwigger</code></a>'s Research is the best in Web Security and all of their services including Web Security Academy and Burp Suite are highly recommended.

 * In the Top 1% of <a href="https://tryhackme.com" class="no-decoration"><code class="language-plaintext highlighter-rouge">TryHackMe</code></a>, solved more than 150 rooms.
 This is another great world-class resource that I highly recommend.
 It is extremely addictive perhaps even more than video games! and you'll also learn a ton and grow as a Cybersecurity expert, both blue and red team contents are fantastic.

 * Multiple <a href="https://tryhackme.com" class="no-decoration"><code class="language-plaintext highlighter-rouge">TryHackMe</code></a> certificates for offensive, defensive and general Cybersecurity pathways, and also planning to get the remaining certificates (currently there are around 13 of them).

 * Currently learning German as my fourth language!
 Putting a few minutes aside every day to learn this language.
-I think I'll continue my daily learning routine for at least 5-6 more years to gain mastery or at least C1/2 level fluency then I'll start my next language, it may probably be Chinese, because I only have time for learning the most important scientific/international languages & I also enjoy learning new languages.
+I think I'll continue my daily learning routine for at least 5-6 more years to gain mastery or at least C1/C2 level fluency then I'll start my next language.

 * Some other certificate courses in Cybersecurity and some Programming language courses.